kresohr/chronos/README.md

 While working for different clients and companies I’ve noticed a strange pattern of them often using excel sheet to track hours, so I’ve decided to build an open-source dockerized app to track hours easily.

+This tool is ideal for individual freelancers or small companies that wish to keep track of their work.

+Chronos is completely free and created as a part of a learning journey, there is no plan to monetize this project and it is forbidden to use it in commercial purposes.
+For detailed information on usage check LICENSE.txt

 ## Tech stack behind Chronos

 - **Frontend** - [VueJS](https://vuejs.org/)